Dogwalker-kryt/Dogwalker-kryt/README.md

 # Hey, I'm Dogwalker-kryt

-Self-taught programmer focused on **low-level systems work** in C/C++, Rust, and Python.
+Self-taught programmer focused on **low-level systems work** in C/C++ and Python.
 I spend most of my free time building useful open-source tools for Linux.
 I upload source-only (most of the time) so you can compile it yourself.
 That way you know exactly what's running.

 ---